Pediatrics Research

 Breadcrumb

-UCR Pediatric research enhances child and family health and optimizing care delivery in the Inland Empire community.
+Led by Professor and Chair Sasidharan Ponthenkandath, MD, of the Department of Pediatrics, research enhances child and family health and optimizing care delivery in the Inland Empire community.
 The projects focus on three critical areas:

 Community Perspectives and Chronic Disease: Understanding how adults and parents view medical research, innovative treatments, and the challenges of living with or raising a child with chronic conditions (such as asthma, diabetes, or autism).